-Generate tradable carbon credits for your forest carbon and land-use carbon offset projects that are credible, transparent, and tradable in global carbon markets.
+Generate carbon credits for your forest carbon and land-use carbon offset projects that are credible, transparent, and tradable in global carbon markets.
 SCS Global Services is a globally recognized verifier of forest and land-use carbon offset projects, with notable expertise in REDD and Improved Forest Management projects.

 We are accredited to verify and validate under: